- SAP made amazing claims around Vora, which connects HANA to Hadoop.

 Yes, that is a massive downside.

 And an even bigger downside is that it is entirely unclear how Vora adds any value over Spark.
-And the Big Data market is dominated by open source databases and tools, which looks bad for SAP’s entry has SAP’s software cost and TCO is normally the highest in any application category in which SAP has an offering.
+And the Big Data market is dominated by open source databases and tools, which looks terrible for SAP’s entry has SAP’s software cost and TCO is usually the highest in any application category in which SAP has an offering.

 Making Hadoop a “Corporate Database”